The Skye Terrier is a fearless, agile chaser with lightning reflexes. He should never be let off the leash unless in a safe, enclosed area.

 The space should serve the need of the dogs.
 There should also be enough space for play and exercise.
 Ask the breeder for references from previous clients.
 Contact them!

-Search for a breeder who has strong relationships with veterinarians and are willing to show the dog’s health records.
+Search for a breeder who has strong relationships with veterinarians and is willing to show the dog’s health records.

 The breeder will ask you just as many questions about yourself, your lifestyle, your home, and your family.
 This will ensure that you and the puppy are a good match.